|

 Look at the sentences below.
 Tell whether the

-colored part of the sentence is the subject, predicate, or neither.
+colored part of the sentence is the complete subject, complete predicate, or neither.

 The horse ran in the field.